vuanhduy/vuanhduy.github.io/_posts/2023-11-17-open-closed-principle.md

 ```

-The Open-Closed Principle provides a more elegant solution through abstract and derived classes:
+The Open-Closed Principle provides a more elegant solution through abstract and concrete classes:
    - `Geometry` is an abstract class defining common properties and calculations for geometric shape, such as calculating area.
    - `Rectangle`, `Circle`, and `Triangle` are derived from the `Geometry` class, managing shapes' specific properties, and calculations.
    - `Canvas` is an abstract class defining common methods for drawing geometric shapes.